PX4/flight_review/README.md

 is only loaded once, we use `import xy` instead of `import plot_app.xy`.
 It's useful to look at `print('\n'.join(sys.modules.keys()))` to check this.

-## Contributing
-Contributions are welcome!
-Just open a pull request with detailed description why the changes are needed, or open an issue for bugs, feature requests, etc...